Group and supplemental life insurance is regularly offered by organizations and employers as a member or employee benefit.

 - If you had term supplemental insurance coverage and would have trouble gaining access to comparable rates elsewhere, you should convert your policy.

-Similar to an individual life insurance policy, your beneficiaries generally wouldn’t pay income taxes on the policy’s death benefit if you pass away.
+Similar to an individual life insurance policy, your beneficiaries generally wouldn't pay income taxes on the policy's death benefit when you die.
 However, you may have to pay taxes on the value of your group and supplemental life insurance, as this can be considered part of your income.

 In most cases, if you have less than $50,000 of group and supplemental term life insurance through your employer, you won't have any associated income taxes.
 Any group term coverage above $50,000 is assigned a fair market value by the IRS.
 If you pay less in premiums than this fair market value, the difference is considered as part of your income and you would pay taxes on it.